microsoftgraph/group-membership-management/Service/GroupMembershipManagement/Repositories.Mail/Documentation/SetSenderAddressForEmailNotification.md

 # Set sender address for email notification

+Follow the steps below to set the sender's credentials that will be used to send email notifications.
+If you don't want to use email notifications see [Skip email notifications](#skip-email-notifications).

 1) Open the Azure Portal from the tenant where the Graph App is created in
 2) Add Mail.Send Delegated Permission in `<SolutionAbbreviation>-Graph-<EnvironmentAbbreviation>` application